10 Best Triathlon Running Shoes Reviewed & Compared

 Despite the amount of cushioning, these running shoes do have a good bit of flexibility so they are pretty pliable—although they certainly are not the most flexible option on our list, especially during their break in period.

 Seamless upper prevents irritation

-The upper is extremely well ventilated
+The upper is extremly well ventilated

-Was a bit heavy for some users
+Heavy for some users

 Sizes may run small